-1 Multilateral conventions relating to arbitration
+Multilateral conventions relating to arbitration

-Is your country a contracting state to the New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards?
+1 Is your jurisdiction a contracting state to the New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards?
 Since when has the Convention been in force?
 Were any declarations or notifications made under articles I, X and XI of the Convention?
 What other multilateral conventions relating to international commercial and investment arbitration is your country a party to?